UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/README.md

 (3) Setup an environment variable called GHA_STARTPOINT_DIR (GHA=github academic workflow) that points to this starting point directory, e.g. in bash:

-export GHA_STARTPOINT_DIR=~/courses/CS56/CS45_F13_Labs
+export GHA_STARTPOINT_DIR=../CS56-W14-Labs

-The scripts will look in that directory for a subdirectory with the same name as your assignment
+The scripts will look in that directory for a subdirectory with the same name as your assignment, e.g.

+../CS56-W14-Labs/lab00
+../CS56-W14-Labs/lab01
+../CS56-W14-Labs/lab02
+etc.

 (4) Run the script